johnbarhorst/blog/blog_pages/Converting_a_Hook.md

 ```

 Then whenever you use the hook, you explicitly declare what sort of element you're passing through the ref.

 ```ts
   const [centerX, centerY, centerRef] = useElementCenter<HTMLDivElement>();
 ```

 Well, that works... almost.
 Turns out that using this as a hook causes a render error due to the ref initializing as null.
-If there's no element, there's nothing to pass the `getElementCenter` function.
+If there's no element, there are no dimensions to pass to the `getElementCenter` function.
 I solved that using a `useEffect()` hook to only call the function if there's an element being ref'd.

 ```ts
   // Need useEffect here to account for initiating the ref as null.